In this article:

 Cons of Investing in Series I Bonds

 - Modest return: Series I bonds are a conservative investment.
-Their current rate of return, 7.12%, is impressive given their low-risk, but it's also a historical high.
-Once inflation dies down, that earnings rate is bound to take a hit.
-And even with record-high earnings, I bonds are still not likely to outperform more volatile investments, such as stocks, which have an average annual return of 10.3%, according to data from Vanguard.
-They may, however, outperform other savings vehicles of comparable risk, such as savings accounts and certificates of deposit.
+You'll get the best deal on I Bonds when inflation is high, and you'll see lower earning rates when inflation dies down.
+Even when rates are high, I bonds are still not likely to outperform more volatile investments, such as stocks.
+On the other hand, they may outperform other savings vehicles of comparable risk, such as savings accounts and certificates of deposit.

 - Maximum purchase: While I bonds may be the ideal vehicle for shielding your savings from inflation, you can only buy a maximum of $15,000 in electronic and paper bonds per calendar year.
 And you'll need a diverse array of investing strategies to maximize your investment returns.